 Circadian Sleep Disorders Network has added its name to the list of organizations supporting the NORD (National Organization of Rare Diseases) position, which opposes the proposed repeal of the orphan drug tax credit.
 Individuals who wish to support NORD's position may do so here.

 Peter Mansbach (CSD-N president - photo at right) attended NORD's Congressional Briefing on this matter on Mar 20, to show support on this issue to the Senate staff members who attended (from the staff of Sen Barrasso and Sen Brown).
 There were several speakers, including members of the patient community who told their stories.

-On January 31, 2014, the FDA approved Hetlioz (tasimelteon) for treatment of non-24 in the blind: www.hetlioz.com (Vanda Pharmaceuticals).
+On January 31, 2014, the FDA approved Hetlioz (tasimelteon) for treatment of non-24: www.hetlioz.com (Vanda Pharmaceuticals).
 It is now available in the U.S. by prescription.
 We assume it can be used off-label for sighted non-24 people, and possibly even for DSPS.
 It is supposed to work similarly to melatonin.
 Note: Circadian Sleep Disorders Network is not in any way affiliated with Vanda Pharmaceuticals.

 NIH has not included DSPD or Non-24 on their website!

 The U.S. National Institutes of Health (NIH) has a number of web pages which talk about sleep disorders.
 In all these pages we see sleep apnea, narcolepsy, and restless legs; but we do not see any Circadian Rhythm Sleep Disorders - no Delayed Sleep Phase Disorder, no Non-24-Hour Sleep-Wake Disorder.
 It's no wonder people haven't heard of these disorders, and many doctors still don't recognize how serious they are....